314dev/PI/docs/source/starter/lightning_lite.rst

 Convert to Lightning
 ====================

-:class:`~pytorch_lightning.lite.LightningLite` is a stepping stone to fully transition to the Lightning API and benefit from its hundreds of features.
+:class:`~pi_ml.lite.LightningLite` is a stepping stone to fully transition to the Lightning API and benefit from its hundreds of features.

-You can see our :class:`~pytorch_lightning.lite.LightningLite` class as a future :class:`~pytorch_lightning.core.lightning.LightningModule`, and slowly refactor your code into its API.
+You can see our :class:`~pi_ml.lite.LightningLite` class as a future :class:`~pi_ml.core.lightning.LightningModule`, and slowly refactor your code into its API.
-Below, the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step`, :meth:`~pytorch_lightning.core.lightning.LightningModule.forward`,
+Below, the :meth:`~pi_ml.core.lightning.LightningModule.training_step`, :meth:`~pi_ml.core.lightning.LightningModule.forward`,
-:meth:`~pytorch_lightning.core.lightning.LightningModule.configure_optimizers`, :meth:`~pytorch_lightning.core.lightning.LightningModule.train_dataloader` methods
+:meth:`~pi_ml.core.lightning.LightningModule.configure_optimizers`, :meth:`~pi_ml.core.lightning.LightningModule.train_dataloader` methods
 are implemented.